abeldekat/nvim_pde/README.md

 ## Structure

 See [MiniMax].
-However, in case the `setup` of a plugin is customized, the corresponding code will be contained in a dedicated lua module.
+However, in case the `setup` of a plugin is customized, the corresponding code will be written in a dedicated lua module.

 ## Workflow